-I Hate That I Care about Jennifer Aniston and Brad Pitt
+I Hate That I Care About Jennifer Aniston and Brad Pitt

 Jennifer Aniston and Brad Pitt saw each other this week.
 Both attended the SAG Awards, and both won in their respective categories: Aniston, Best Actress in a Drama Series for her sensational work in The Morning Show; Pitt, Best Supporting Actor in a Film for inhabiting the platonic ideal of celluloid cool in a Quentin Tarantino movie.

-They saw each other backstage, where the exes, whose marriage and divorce has been the dominant celebrity tabloid narrative for over two decades now, were photographed having a warm run-in together.
+They saw each other backstage, where the exes, whose marriage and divorce have been the dominant celebrity tabloid narrative for over two decades now, were photographed having a warm run-in together.

 Two grown adults had a civil interaction in public.
 The world had a manic fit of euphoria.